-Chris Major’s legal practice focuses on business litigation.
-He regularly advises clients on resolving a wide range of business problems from complex commercial litigation and mass tort litigation to employment disputes arising from covenants not to compete.
+Chris Major’s legal practice focuses on resolving problems for businesses.
+He regularly advises clients on a wide range of issues that may result in litigation from construction disputes to software licensing and employment matters.

-A Greenville native, Chris represents clients in state and federal courts throughout the Carolinas and even nationally in matters consolidated under the multi-district litigation (MDL) procedures.
-He also has experience in financial services employment arbitration before FINRA and its predecessor entities.
+A Greenville native, Chris represents construction clients in all aspects of the construction process, from drafting and reviewing construction contracts to handling disputes in arbitration or in the state and federal courts throughout the Carolinas.
+He has represented owners, general contractors and remote contractors in complex multi-party litigation and has experience in matters consolidated under the multi-district litigation (MDL) procedures.
+He also has experience in class action mass tort matters and financial services arbitration before FINRA and its predecessor entities.

-- • Represented a national manufacturer of construction materials as discovery counsel in antitrust pricing litigation
+- • Served as discovery counsel for a national manufacturer of construction materials in antitrust pricing litigation

-- • Represented a patent infringement suit against a manufacturer of protective packaging systems
+- • Defended a patent infringement suit against a manufacturer of protective packaging systems

-A Greenville native, Chris also served as a law clerk to the Hon.
+Chris served as a law clerk to the Hon.
 G. Ross Anderson, Jr., U.S. District Judge for the District of South Carolina.

 - University of South Carolina, J.D., magna cum laude, 2003